What’s Included in a Typical NDIS Group Day?

 Emotional regulation and social confidence

-It might look like painting a canvas or baking cupcakes — but behind the scenes, we’re supporting learning every step of the way.
+It might look like painting a canvas or baking cupcakes.
+Behind the scenes, we are supporting real learning at every step.
+The fun part is not incidental, it is what makes the learning stick.

-We know that no two participants are the same — so our group days are designed with different learning styles in mind.
+No two participants are the same, so our group days are designed with different learning styles in mind.

 We incorporate:

-Our facilitators are trained to adapt as needed — on the spot — so every participant feels safe, included, and successful.
+Our facilitators are trained to adapt on the spot so every participant feels safe, included, and able to succeed in the way that works for them.

-Whether a participant is outgoing or reserved, verbal or nonverbal, experienced or brand new — our job is to create a space where they can thrive.
+Whether a participant is outgoing or reserved, verbal or nonverbal, brand new to group programs or a regular, our job is to create a space where they can genuinely thrive.

-Want to see if group programs might be the right fit?
-We’d love to show you around and answer your questions.
+Want to find out if group programs are the right fit?

 Comments